TechCohort14/TA200-NFAR-Intermediate-Automation/06-while-loops.md

 // What will the output be?
 ```

-Remember that in Javascript there are many different kinds of loops, however, they all do essentially the same thing, which is to repeat an action a set number of times.
+Remember that in Javascript there are many different kinds of loops however, they all do essentially the same thing, which is to repeat an action a set number of times.

 ---